Episode ThemeDoing What’s Right: The bad kind of pride.

 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.

+This episode shows us the bad kind of pride, the kind that puts all the attention on making you look good.
+Instead of being proud, you need to love others and love God, who is the giver of good gifts.
 Pride is sneaky.
+As it says in this episode, it’s "like a sunburn."
 It creeps up on you and makes you think you don't need God.
-It gives you the feeling that you can handle things without God-better than God.
-God hates the sin of pride because it turns our hearts away from him and from loving others.
-Be on the watch for pride.
-If you do come down with it, the best thing to do is give it right to God.
+It makes you feel like you can handle things without him, or even better than he can.
+God hates the sin of pride, because it turns our hearts away from him and away from loving others.
+Be on the watch for pride!
+If you realize you’re falling into the trap of being proud, the best thing to do is ask God's forgiveness.